Designing features

 1st Iteration: Embedded into the Controls Page, allowing space for it's transient state

-Attendance: Tutors can record Student's attendance from events made in Schedule
+Attendance: Teachers can record Student's attendance from events made in Schedule

 1st Iteration: A list that recorded the entry and exit times of participants, but was not editable